-We have increased the number of lines available throughout the day (this lets us answer more calls at the same time).
+We increased the number of lines available throughout the day (this lets us answer more calls at the same time).

 We have a separate prescription line - you can order your prescriptions by calling 01224 846696.
 Using the separate line means these calls are not blocking any others from being answered.

 We know how quickly our reception can get busy - we have installed a bell for our receptionist to let our back office staff know there is a queue, and that one of them should go to help.

 Our aim, whenever possible, is to answer your call within 3 rings.
 When our reception/telephone staff are busy with other patients - any other available member of the administration/secretarial/management team can and will answer calls which have rung more than 3 times.

 You can book appointments and order prescriptions on-line

 We have an on-line service which lets you look at and book any of our available appointments.